stobinaator/Advent-of-Code/README.md

 °7:no idea how to do it. at all. - help for both.</br>
 °8:own code works with example input. need help for real input.</br>
 °9:got it working for the first part, the second part wanted really big computation and my solution didn't work. found a really good one on reddit.</br>
-°X&XI: joel</br>
+°10%11: joel</br>
-°XII: jonathan paulson, because joel's code wasn't completed</br>
+°12: jonathan paulson, because joel's code wasn't completed</br>
+°13: had the right idea, but got it wrong somewhere.
+I was trying to solve it by more complicated way than needed</br> °14: this was a hard one</br>